From £37,6057

 19 Cupra Terramar PHEV 2024 review static beach

-Judged purely on its merits, the Terramar has definite appeal.
-On the daily grind, it will be plenty comfortable and practical, and the plug-in hybrid has that very long electric range (and accompanying low company car tax).
+In the case of the plug-in hybrid Terramar, it does okay as a rational option, being plenty comfortable and practical, with a very long electric range (and accompanying low company car tax).
 The Volkswagen Tiguan and Skoda Kodiaq have the same, of course, but you might very well prefer the look of the Cupra.
+However, it wants to be a sports SUV, but simply isn't.

 Illya Verpraet